 - All the trees we receive are fully converted into products as sawn timber, woodchips, sawdust and firewood which all have a useful (local) market

-- Timber is purchased on a sustainable basis and we are certified in both the FSC and PEFC.
-We also try to buy locally but many small woodland owners are unable to afford the FSC costs.
-It is essential to make best use of all our resources and therefore, in such cases, we ensure it is sustainable with correct felling licences.
+- Timber is purchased on a sustainable basis and we are certified for PEFC.
+We also try to buy locally but many small woodland owners are unable to afford the Cerification costs.
+It is essential to make best use of all our resources and therefore, in such cases, we ensure it is sustainable with correct felling licenses.